-It has high performance fixed uplink with fiber/copper 10G, 1G/10GE, 1GE ports fixed and modular uplink which helps it to meet the requirement of high-end campus LAN, Metro/Enterprise networks.
-Each switch is capable to deliver 15.4W PoE, 30W PoE+ and 90W PoE++ power on all ports along with automated power (ON/OFF) scheduling with perpetual IEEE 802.3af compliant PoE (Power over Ethernet), 802.3at compliant PoE+ (Power over Ethernet plus) and IEEE802.3bt type-4, Ultra PoE++(Ultra Power over Ethernet plus plus) and having power budget up to 2400W with RPS.
-Switches are PoE/PoE+/Ultra PoE++ capable to provide power across all access ports for wireless APs, security cameras, and other IoT devices which are used in surveillance.
-These switches are powerful and flexible enough for users to deploy PoE/PoE+/Ultra PoE++ standard supplies up to 90W of power per port which is backward compatible with 30W and 15.4W PD which makes it ideal for applications using high power wireless access points, PTZ (Pan Tilt Zoom) IP cameras, Surveillance cameras, VoIP telephony systems, kiosks, POS terminals, thin client, 802.11ac and 802.11ax access points, small cells, and connected LED lighting devices over longer distances up to 250 meters.
-The 90W Ultra PoE++, IEEE 802.3bt technology drives high-power infrastructure for smart building systems, safe cities, thin clients, and a lot more.
-Facility managers and building owners can adopt the standard to future-proof their all PoE/PoE+/Ultra PoE++ networks requirements.
-The outcome for them is lower installation and wiring costs.
-It's software includes OSPF, RIP, Static route, QoS Traffic classification based on Layer 2, Layer 3, Layer 4, and priority information Actions including ACL, CAR, and remarking, Queue scheduling modes such as PQ, WFQ and PQ+WRR, Congestion avoidance mechanisms, including WRED and tail drop, Traffic SNMPv1/v2c/v3, Zero Touch Provisioning (ZTP), 802.1x authentication, RADIUS and TACACS+ authentication for login, DoS, ARP, MAC address attacks, broadcast storms, and heavy-traffic and ICMP attack defenses, Remote Network Monitoring (RMON).
+It has high performance fixed uplink with fiber/copper 10G, 1G/10GE, 1GE ports fixed uplink which helps it to meet the requirement of high-end campus LAN, Metro/Enterprise networks.
+Each switch is capable to deliver 15.4W PoE and 30W PoE+ along with automated power (ON/OFF) scheduling with perpetual IEEE 802.3af compliant PoE (Power over Ethernet), 802.3at compliant PoE+ (Power over Ethernet plus) and having power budget up to 800W.
+Switches are PoE/PoE+ capable to provide power across all access ports for wireless APs, security cameras, and other IoT devices which are used in surveillance.
+These switches are powerful and flexible enough for users to deploy PoE/PoE+ standard supplies up to 30W of power per port which is backward compatible with 15.4W PD which makes it ideal for applications using high power wireless access points, PTZ (Pan Tilt Zoom) IP cameras, Surveillance cameras, VoIP telephony systems, kiosks, POS terminals, thin client, 802.11ac and 802.11ax access points, small cells, and connected LED lighting devices over longer distances up to 250 meters.
+It's software includes OSPF, RIP, Static route, QoS Traffic classification based on Layer 2, Layer 3, Layer 4, and priority information Actions including ACL, CAR, and re-marking, Queue scheduling modes such as PQ, WFQ and PQ+WRR, Congestion avoidance mechanisms, including WRED and tail drop, Traffic shaping, SNMPv1/v2c/v3, Zero Touch Provisioning (ZTP), 802.1x authentication, RADIUS and TACACS+ authentication for login, DoS, ARP, MAC address attacks, broadcast storms, and heavy-traffic and ICMP attack defenses, Remote Network Monitoring (RMON).

 These switches have advanced Security features, and advanced Quality of Service (QoS), ideal for all organizations considering reliable, affordable hardware with well-known CLI and simple Web managed real time interface.
-Automated PoE/PoE+/Ultra PoE++ scheduling, Scripting capabilities, Layer 3 routing, Automatic MDIX and Autonegotiation on all ports select the right transmission modes (half or full duplex) as well as data transmission for crossover or straight-through cables dynamically.
+Automated PoE/PoE+scheduling, Scripting capabilities, Layer 3 routing, Automatic MDIX and Autonegotiation on all ports select the right transmission modes (half or full duplex) as well as data transmission for crossover or straight-through cables dynamically.
 Moreover, with its innovative energy-efficient technology, can save up to 58% of power consumption, making it an eco-friendly perfect solution for your business network.
 These switches come with lifetime free software upgrades and patching to enhance features and supports patching, which provides fixes for critical bugs and security vulnerabilities between regular maintenance upgrades.
 This support allows customers to add new features and upgrades without having to pay a single dollar.